What is the Be Activated approach to Physiotherapy, and how is it different from regular treatment?

 It all starts with the breath – specifically, rediscovering our diaphragmatic breathing pattern.

-Through the use of movement assessments and muscle tests, paired with specific neurolymphatic, neuromuscular, and myofascial manual techniques, coaching cues, and education, the physiotherapist is able to help the client gain awareness of their compensations and rediscover their diaphragmatic breathing pattern.
-This return to a diaphragmatic breathing pattern allows the body to shift from an active “fight or flight” state to a relaxed “rest and digest” state which allows the body to let go of old tensions and postural habits, more effectively learn new movement skills, and better respond to therapeutic exercise.
+Your physiotherapist combines movement assessments and muscle tests, paired with specific neurolymphatic, neuromuscular, and myofascial manual techniques, coaching cues, and education.
+Your physiotherapist is able to help you gain awareness of your compensations and rediscover your diaphragmatic breathing pattern.
+This return to a diaphragmatic breathing pattern allows your body to shift from an active “fight or flight” state to a relaxed “rest and digest” state.
+As a result, it allows your body to let go of old tensions and postural habits, more effectively learn new movement skills, and better respond to therapeutic exercise.

-Most importantly, the Be Activated process provides the client with a clear understanding of how their body responds to stress, and gives them the skills and knowledge necessary to shift out of their stress response.
-In being able to return to relaxed comfort and performance, the client is empowered in their personal responsibility for their recovery.
+Most importantly, the Be Activated process provides you with a clear understanding of how your body responds to stress, and gives you the skills and knowledge necessary to shift out of your stress response.
+In being able to return to relaxed comfort and performance, you are empowered in your personal responsibility for your recovery.

 Who is Be Activated for?